jihyekwak/project-1-tamagotchi-greenpet/README.md

 As a user, I want to click a button to increase the temperature.
 As a user, I want to click a button to decrease the temperature.
 As a user, I want to see the level bars, and time remain.
+As a user, I want to click a button to stop background sound button.
+As a user, I want to click a button to play background sound button.
 As a user, I want to click a button to play again, If the game result is success.
 As a user, I want to click a button to play again, If the game result is fail.